jeremeamia/super_closure/README.md

 ### Caveats

 1. For any variables used by reference (e.g., `function () use (<vars here>) {…}`), the references are not maintained after serialization/unserialization.
-The only exception is when the used variable is a reference to the `SerializableClosure` object being serialized, which is the case with a recursive function.
+The only exception is when (in PHP 5.4+ only) the used variable is a reference to the `SerializableClosure` object being serialized, which is the case with a recursive function.
 For some reason — that I actually don't quite understand — this works.
-2. If you have two closures defined on a single line (you shouldn't do this anyway), You will not be able to serialize either one because it is ambiguous which closure's code should be parsed.
+2. If you have two closures defined on a single line (you shouldn't do this anyway), you will not be able to serialize either one since it is ambiguous which closure's code should be parsed.
 3. Because the technique to acquire the code and context of the closure requires reflection and full AST-style parsing, the performance of serializing a closure is likely not good.
 4. **Warning**: Both `eval()` and `extract()` are required to unserialize the closure.
 These functions are considered dangerous by many, so you will have to evaluate whether or not you actual want to be using this library if these functions concern you.
 These functions *must* be used to make this technique work.

 ## Installation

 To install the Super Closure library in your project using Composer, first add the following to your `composer.json` config file.

     {
         "require": {